-- 1. Copy the contents of the directory where SQL Developer generated the data unload scripts onto the computer where the source database is installed. - 2.
-Edit the BCP extract script to include the name of the source database server. - On Windows, edit the bcp_extract.bat script to alter the isql lines to include the appropriate variables - On UNIX, edit the bcp_extract.sh script to alter the isql lines to include the appropriate variables, then add the following command:
+- 1. Copy the contents of the directory where SQL Developer generated the data unload scripts onto the computer where the source database is installed. - Edit the BCP extract script to include the name of the source database server. - On Windows, edit the unload_script.bat script to alter the bcp lines to include the appropriate variables.